dbohry/the-legend-of-belga/README.md

 - Defeat enemies to progress to the next level
 - Collect perks to enhance your character
 - Manage health, stamina, and mana resources
+- Block incoming attacks to reduce damage

+### Block System
+The player can block incoming attacks by holding **Left Ctrl**:
+- **Stamina Cost:** Each successful block consumes 0.5 stamina
+- **Damage Reduction:** Blocked attacks deal only 20% of their normal damage
+- **Visual Feedback:** Blue shield effect appears when blocking
+- **Limitation:** Cannot block when stamina is below 0.5
+- **Audio:** Blocked hits play a quieter sound effect than normal hits

 ### Perk System
 After completing each level, you'll be presented with 3 perk choices to enhance your character: